 Social media, it seems, has taken over new talent acquisition schemes for C-suite personnel.
 Internal and external recruiters rely on LinkedIn, Twitter and Facebook as much as traditional outlets such as CareerBuilder and Indeed.
-In fact, social networking is the fastest-growing means of recruiting, attracting or finding new hires, according to HireRight.

 Previously, in-house recruiters relied on executive search firms to find C-level candidates.
 Now, it's easier for internal recruiters to build relationships with executives around the world to create a diverse pool of talent.
 It's just a matter of leveraging social media.

 5 Ways to Leverage Social Media

 1. Find high quality active and passive talent

 C-level social networks are appearing more frequently, which open new avenues.
 Use these lines of communication and post available positions on a range of networks.
 This allows a diverse pool of candidates to view your openings.

 Interests and backgrounds within candidates' personal networks are similar to their connections'.
 Use relationships to promote brand reputation and credibility, use digital introductions to identify connections through external networks and then share opportunities.

 3. Optimize internal referrals and promote internal mobility

 Inside the enterprise, recruiters use collaboration tools like socially enabled cloud infrastructures to find candidates.
 Those same social tools can assist with internal mobility.
 They show people there can be a future for them across functions, departments and locations.
 These social tools can be used to sift through existing talent that fits your openings.